Halloween Celebrations: A Historical View

 Halloween.
 Many of us celebrate it but know not its history.
 Those of us in the paranormal field know that legend holds that the veil is thinnest on Halloween and it is a great night to commune with the spirit world.
 But why?
 Where does this belief come from?

-Many of you know of Rosemary Ellen Guiley.
+Many of you know of the late Rosemary Ellen Guiley.
 She documented so much of this paranormal world in digestible forms.
 The following excerpt on All Hallow’s Eve is taken from her wonderful work, The Encyclopedia of Ghosts and Spirits, 2nd edition.

 All Hallow’s Eve (Halloween)